Docker

 Storage and persistence

-Section titled “Storage and persistence”Docker Compose bind-mounts OPENCLAW_CONFIG_DIR to /home/node/.openclaw and
+Section titled “Storage and persistence”Docker Compose bind-mounts OPENCLAW_CONFIG_DIR to /home/node/.openclaw,

 For full persistence details on VM deployments, see Docker VM Runtime - What persists where.